 We spent about an hour touring the museum exhibits.
 We thoroughly enjoyed the museum and found it very well done and informative.

-Our biggest gripe is the lack of services for a National Historical Park.
+Our biggest gripe is the lack of facilities for a national historical park.
 I suppose we just wanted “more.”
 We do understand, though, that it is a new site and the National Park Service is still working on updating the overall visitor experience.

 Hampton National Historic Site